i-gitt/caffeine-theme/README.md

 ![Caffeine Coding](http://i.imgur.com/NiugCmL.png)

+## Update !

+Theme got necessary updates for the use with Ghost Version 4

+To activate the search : put a variable called contentapikey with a new api key in the head section via code injection

 ## Introduction

 **Caffeine Theme** is a Material Design inspired theme for the [Ghost](https://ghost.org?lmref=744)publishing platform.
 It originally began as a fork of [Uno-Zen](https://github.com/Kikobeats/uno-zen), but has since been drastically changed.
 Huge thanks to the original creator for the original theme layout and inspiration.